 Following its introduction in Friedman (1968), the natural rate of unemployment became an essential element of thinking about the business cycle, about inflation, and about monetary policy.
-In the New Keynesian analysis that emerged from Friedman's insights, the natural rate is the unemployment rate that would hold if the economy were in equilibrium, free of transitory forces that raise inflation above its normal level or depress inflation below that level.
+In the New Keynesian analysis that emerged from Friedman's insights, the natural rate of unemployment is the unemployment rate that would hold if the economy were in equilibrium, free of transitory forces that raise inflation above its normal level or depress inflation below that level.

 We investigate the relation between the actual rate of unemployment and the natural rate.
 We start by describing the relation between inflation and its two determinants in the Phillips curve.
 One is the inflation anchor, the equilibrium value described above.
-The other is inflation pressure, the gap between the actual unemployment rate and the natural unemployment rate.
-The natural rate of unemployment is used to construct the unemployment gap measure of inflation pressure.
+The other is the gap between the actual unemployment rate and the natural unemployment rate.